To those less familiar with charting and technical analysis, the recent drop in oat prices may have come as a bit of a surprise.

 Understanding the psychology of the market allows you to understand the dynamics involved, especially as it pertains to human emotion and the flow of money.
 To a technical analyst, understanding that long liquidation was responsible for the recent collapse of the oat market is reason enough.

-As illustrated in the accompanying chart, there were telltale signals (warning signs) prior to each of the oat market’s four downturns.
-Two-day reversals (Points 1-4) occurred at the top of each successive rally, which provided farmers with timely sell signals.
+As illustrated in the accompanying chart, there were tell-tale signals (warning signs) prior to each of the oat market’s four downturns.
+Two-day reversals (points 1 to 4) occurred at the top of each successive rally, which provided farmers with timely sell signals.

-In fact, the most recent sell signal (two-day reversal; Point 4) occurred just before the completion of a head and shoulders top.
+In fact, the most recent sell signal (two-day reversal; point 4) occurred just before the completion of a head + shoulders top.

-Of all the patterns that form on a chart, the head and shoulders top is considered the most reliable.
+Of all the patterns that form on a chart, the head + shoulders top is considered the most reliable.
 The main importance is that it indicates a reversal of the trend.

-The head and shoulders top is composed of three successive price advances, with the second rally reaching a higher level than either of the other two.
+The head + shoulders top is composed of three successive price advances, with the second rally reaching a higher level than either of the other two.

 The second price reaction should culminate at approximately the same price level as the first decline and always below the top of the left shoulder.

-On the advance forming the left shoulder, the shorts are on the run buying back their positions, while longs begin selling to take profits.
+Market psychology: On the advance forming the left shoulder, the shorts are on the run buying back their positions, while longs begin selling to take profits.
 Resultant trading activity is very heavy.
-As the buying and selling subsides, the market undergoes a normal correction.
+As the buying and selling subside, the market undergoes a normal correction.

 A surge of buying climaxes at the head and the second decline begins.
 The second reaction runs its course and prices begin to move up for the third and final time.